opendistro-for-elasticsearch/data-prepper/docs/readme/monitoring.md

 ### Serving
 By default, metrics are served from the **metrics/prometheus** endpoint on the Data Prepper server.
 The format is a text Prometheus scrape.
 This port can be used for any frontend which accepts Prometheus metrics.
-The configuration can be updated to serve metrics to other backends like CloudWatch.
+The configuration can be updated to serve metrics to other registries like CloudWatch which does not require/host the endpoint but publishes the metrics directly to cloudwatch.